This report examines how faith organisations are responding to social need in innovative ways, and asks what can be

 Clifford Longley lays out a fresh approach to economics based on Catholic Social Teaching

 Do you engage with all religions?Theos comes from a Christian perspective and has a particular interest in Christianity and so most of our work is done in this area.
 However, many of our arguments and findings relate to religion more generally, and we do look at and work with other religious traditions.

 Theos does not have corporate policy positions, but – like all think tanks - we do have a set of values, a worldview, that shapes our approach to research and cultural engagement.
 Theos subscribes to the historic creeds and formularies of the Christian faith.

 The terms evangelical and liberal can be emotive and are often misunderstood.
 Theos is inter-confessional.
 We are Orthodox, Catholic and Protestant.
 We employ people, are advised by and draw on thinking from across different denominations and traditions, and work with people from other faiths and none.

 How are you funded?

 Theos has a wide range of clients, including Parliamentarians, not-for-profit and commercial organisations.
-In addition to this income, Theos receives a grant from Bible Society (and sits within Bible Society Group), as well as support from Associates and Friends, other charities, trusts and individuals.
+In addition to this income, Theos receives a grant from Bible Society (and sits under the charitable umbrella of Bible Society Group), as well as support from Associates and Friends, other charities, trusts and individuals.
 Theos recieves no government or corporate funding.